ghostkcleung/tft_framework/md/ColorUsage.md

                   // The data type is uint16_t
 ```

-And we can feed a RGB value also
+And we can feed an RGB value also
 ```cpp
 Color c(127, 127, 127);  // Grey color, 3 params type: uint8_t
 ```